 Vulnerability scanning takes an automated approach to identify common issues such as missing patches, misconfigurations and other common vulnerabilities.
 It does not cover the in-depth reviews such as actively exploiting weaknesses to determine the extent of cyber risk exposure.
 Vulnerability assessment results may contain false positives, often considered a downside.
-Cost-wise this is the cheaper option amongst the two.
-Output format is generally a report output consisting of automated tests and result exports from the vulnerability scanner software.
+Cost-wise this is the cheaper option of the two.
+The output format is generally a report output consisting of automated tests and result exports from the vulnerability scanner software.

 What are the benefits of a vulnerability assessment?

 - Understand your risks: By identifying vulnerabilities, misconfiguration and other security issues across entire network or networks and applications, this exercise provides an understanding of the attack surface and its exposures.

 - Audit changes: Vulnerability scans help to audit patching and configuration changes that are a vital input for the risk remediation process.

 - Incident Management Input: Although not directly helpful in responding to incidents, vulnerability scan provides rich data around vulnerabilities and misconfigurations to help incident teams with investigations.

 Usually, medium to large businesses opts for managed vulnerability scanning to leverage experience, minimise costs and maximise their limited security resources on priority tasks.
 A lifecycle of managed vulnerability scanning process involves different stages, as shown below.

 59% of respondents have no set schedule or don’t scan for vulnerabilities